Artemis6425/GameShuffler/README.md

 - Keep the window visible, and then keep your emulator focused.
 You're pretty much set to go!
 - The controls are **Spacebar** and **.**
     - **Spacebar** starts the program, and how you mark instances as complete.
     - **.** is how you undo, if you accidentally mark one as complete, or the wrong one as complete.
+Note the [error](https://github.com/Artemis6425/GameShuffler/tree/master#known-issues).
+    - If you want to end the game early, either close the window or click the window and hit `Ctrl` and `C` at the same time.

 ## Setup